 How Maxi Kleber and Kyrie Irving saved the Mavericks season in win over Lakers

-Kyrie Irving gives the ball up in the clutch to help Dallas Mavericks defeat Lakers
+Kyrie Irving makes all the right plays as Dallas Mavericks defeat Lakers

 Irving missed three games with a sore right foot before returning to play on Friday night.
 Fans did not know what to expect from the eight-time All-Star, but everybody in the arena knew both teams needed the win.
 The loser's chances of climbing out of the Play-In Tournament were virtually gone with 11 games remaining in the season.